-Decemb December 31, 2021 ember 31, 2020
+December 31, 2022 December 31, 2021

 Accounts receivable

-Other related parties \$ 97,383 \$ 85,768
+Other related parties \$ 41,389 \$ 97,383

 The receivables from related parties arise mainly from sale transactions.
 The receivables are due 90 days after the date of sale.
 The receivables are unsecured in nature and bear no interest.